bennyhuo/KotlinBlogTranslation/original/“Static constants” in Kotlin.md

 <p></p>
 {% endraw %}

-This is because baz is a member of Foo, not of its class object, so you can only call baz on <em>instances </em>of Foo.
+This is because baz is a member of Foo, not of its class object, so you can only call baz on *instances*of Foo.
 Now, let’s look at how class objects work.
 First, there’s a separate JVM class generated for a class object, and bar is a member of that class.
 If you access class objects from Java, you have to say something like this:

 {% raw %}